 The History of Family Promise of Beaufort County, Inc.

 Family Promise is cost effective because we utilize existing resources and provide $3 in goods and services for every $1 we receive.
 In fact, we were awarded the Angel award by the State of South Carolina for efficient use of funding.
 Our model is an effective and replicable community response to family homelessness.
-These lifelong changes that we are seeking to bring about effect generations to come so that these children and those to follow don’t have to live the same life of poverty that their parents have.
+The lifelong changes we are seeking to bring about impact generations to come so these children and those to follow don’t have to live the same life of poverty their parents have.